-The need for sulfur dioxide filtering becomes apparent as larger levels are highly reactive.
+The need for sulfur dioxide filtering with SO2 scrubber systems becomes apparent as larger levels are highly reactive.
 The gas reacts with other substances across power plants to form adverse compounds such as sulfuric acid, sulfurous acid and sulfate particles.

 SO2 Removal Wet Scrubber

 Sulfur dioxide scrubber systems from MACH Engineering filter and scrub SO2 emissions from existing plant processes, a process also referred to as “flue-gas desulfurization.”
-Wet scrubber solutions use limestone to react with sulfur dioxide before it is released into the environment via emissions.
+SO2 removal systems use limestone to react with sulfur dioxide before it is released into the environment via emissions.
 The alkaline reagent absorbs and neutralizes the SO2 and produces calcium sulfite as a byproduct.